William H. Snider

 Funeral Services For Mrs. W. H. Snider Today

-Funeral services were held today int he Episcopal church at Logansport for Mrs. W. H. Snider, pioneer East Side cottager and aunt of
+Funeral services were held today in the Episcopal church at Logansport for Mrs. W. H. Snider, pioneer East Side cottager and

 Father Roland , of Plymoth, officiated and interment was in the Mt.
 Hoper cemetery at Logansport